taylorb123/JavaScriptForNewProgrammersCourse/Week2/README.md

 - similar to algebra where a variable represents a number
 - except that unlike algebra in most cases the value of our variable the value is known... i.e. we are not solving for the value but instead holding the value so that we can use it
-- variables are the how programs store data in a computer program
+- variables are how programs store data in a computer program.. i.e. the memory of the program
 - variables can hold very little data in size or very large
 - in a program a variable can store different data types in memory
+- JavaScript has 5 variable types - number, string, boolean,null, undefined - will talk more about this
+- you don't tell JS the type to store it knows based on the data (e.g. x = 10 and x = "10" and x = false)
 - valid variable names
    - case sensitive
    - must start with letter or underscore